A Guilty Verdict Is Not Automatic

 - How likely is it that you will be convicted if your case proceeds to trial?

-- Is it possible to have the charges against you dismissed or reduced?
+- Is it possible to have the criminal charges against you dismissed or reduced?

-If the case against you is weak, Frank Genesee may recommend going to trial, where the judge will dismiss the charges against you.
+If the case against you is weak, Eric Sutton may recommend going to trial, where the judge will dismiss the charges against you.

 Sometimes, when police officers believe that a person is guilty of a crime but they don’t have all the evidence they need to prove it, they will charge the person and hope that he or she pleads guilty.
 Don’t fall into this trap.

-Consult with Frank Genesee before you enter a plea.
+Consult with Eric Sutton before you enter a plea.
 Then, if you do decide to plead guilty, you can do so with the confidence of knowing all your options.